blake-enyart/brownfield-of-dreams/README.md

 # Brownfield Of Dreams

-This is the final project which was built starting from a brownfield project used at Turing for Backend Mod 3.
+This is the finished product which was built on top of a brownfield project used at Turing for Backend Mod 3.

 The original brownfield code base can be referred to in the Github repo [here](https://github.com/turingschool-examples/brownfield-of-dreams).